 Puppy breeders prosecuted by Vale of Glamorgan Council

-A Bonvilston couple who engaged in illegal dog breeding practices have beenpup4 ordered to pay more than £450,000 following a successful prosecution by the Vale of Glamorgan Council.
+A Bonvilston couple who engaged in illegal dog breeding practices have been ordered to pay more than £450,000 following a successful prosecution by the Vale of Glamorgan Council.

 12 January 2022